suent/Carpenter.AzurePipelines/docs/variables.md

 #### Carpenter.Version.Revision

 The number of times the project has been built by this pipeline.
+This value is determined during pipeline execution.

 #### Carpenter.Version.RevisionOffset

 The starting value of the revision counter.
+This value is set by the `revisionOffset` parameter.
+The default value is **0**.

 #### Carpenter.Version.Major

 The Major version number.
+This value is determined during pipeline execution from the VERSION file.

 #### Carpenter.Version.Minor

 The Minor version number.
+This value is determined during pipeline execution from the VERSION file.

 #### Carpenter.Version.Patch

 The Patch version number.
+This value is determined during pipeline execution from the VERSION file.

 #### Carpenter.Version.Label

 The version label.
+This value is determined during pipeline execution.

 #### Carpenter.Version

-The version string. (without version metadata)
+The version string (without version metadata).
+This value is determined during pipeline execution.

+#### Carpenter.Version.IncrementOnRelease

+If true, the patch version is incremented on a release.
+This value is set by the `incrementVersionOnRelease` parameter.
+The default value is **false**.

-#### Continuous Integration
+### Continuous Integration

-##### Carpenter.ContinuousIntegration.Date
+#### Carpenter.ContinuousIntegration.Date

 The date code of the continuous integration build.
+This value is determined during pipeline execution.

-##### Carpenter.ContinuousIntegration.Revsision
+#### Carpenter.ContinuousIntegration.Revsision

 The revision of the continuous integration build.
 Increments for each build under a specific date.
+This value is determined during pipeline execution.

-#### Pull Request
+### Pull Request

-##### Carpenter.PullRequest.Semantic

-The semantic used to generate the pull request revision.

-##### Carpenter.PullRequest.Revision
+#### Carpenter.PullRequest.Revision

 The pull request revision.
+This value is determined during the pipeline execution.

+### Prerelease

+#### Carpenter.Prerelease.Label

+The label to use for a prerelease build.
+This value is set by the `prereleaseLabel` parameter.
+The default value is **alpha**.

+#### Carpenter.Prerelease.Revision

+The prerelease revision.
+This value is determined during pipeline execution.

+### PipelineBot

+#### Carpenter.PipelineBot

+The GitHub username for the pipeline bot.
+This value should be supplied to the pipeline as a variable, either directly through the YAML or through a Variable group.

+#### Carpenter.PipelineBot.Email

+The email address of the pipeline bot.
+This value should be supplied to the pipeline as a variable, either directly through the YAML or through a Variable group.

+#### Carpenter.PipelineBot.Name

+The name of the pipeline bot.
+This value should be supplied to the pipeline asa variable, either directly through the YAML or through a Variable group.

+#### PipelineBot-GitHub-PAT

+The GitHub personal access token for the pipeline bot.
+This value should be supplied to the pipeline as a secret variable through a Variable group or through an Azure key vault.